Baby won’t latch, or won’t latch comfortably? These latching tips for breastfeeding are a great place to start troubleshooting your latch.

 You can also tube feed baby while finger feeding, or even try cup feeding.
 Here is more info on how to do that while you work with the other latching tips for breastfeeding.

 If all else fails and you need help, see an International Board Certified Lactation Consultant or IBCLC.

-There are many different ways to become certified as a “lactation consultant,” but the requirements for an IBCLC are much stronger.
+There are many different ways to become certified as a lactation consultant, but the requirements for an IBCLC are much stronger.
 An IBCLC will, in general, be more highly educated, experienced, and skilled than other types of lactation certification, which will help with latching tips for breastfeeding.

 This includes pediatricians.

 Unless your baby has some specific concerns that require your pediatrician’s involvement, I would not recommend taking their word as gospel on breastfeeding-related matters since latching tips for breastfeeding isn’t their specialty.

 Your instincts may be to listen to your pediatrician on this, but in my personal experience, my kids’ pediatricians didn’t know as much as I did about breastfeeding and all I had done was read a few books.